Church in Ruins: Plot

-Semyon finally contacts Irina, who claims that she stole Caspere's properties but only because she was hired by a man, presumably a police officer.
-Despite hesitating, she agrees to meet with him for more information.
-He and his henchmen arrive at the location, only to be joined by the cartel and they also discover that they have killed Irina.
-The cartel will maintain their partnership, explaining that they killed her for talking with the police.
+Semyon finally contacts Irina, who claims that she stole Caspere's properties but only because she was hired by a man to do so.
+She describes the man as thin, white, and either a current or former police officer.
+Despite hesitating, she agrees to meet with Semyon for more information.
+When Semyon and his henchmen arrive at the location, they discover Irina has been murdered, with the cartel revealing themselves from the shadows.
+The cartel states that they will maintain their partnership with Semyon and that they killed Irina for fraternizing with the police.

-With Woodrugh and Velcoro watching from afar, Bezzerides (Rachel McAdams) infiltrates a secret elite party, posing as her sister.
-She and other girls are put in a bus and taken to the party.
-Before meeting the hosts, they are all given drugs to consume.
-As Bezzerides wanders throughout the mansion, she starts hallucinating just as a man takes her.
-During this, Woodrugh inspects the area and catches Osip (Timothy V. Murphy) and Jacob McCandless (Jon Lindstrom) at an office discussing a partnership, with McCandless praising Osip for his involvement in the rail project.
+With Woodrugh and Velcoro watching from outside of a secluded Guerneville mansion, Bezzerides (Rachel McAdams) infiltrates a secret elite party, posing as her sister Athena (Leven Rambin).
+Before meeting the hosts, they are all given MDMA to consume.
+As Bezzerides wanders throughout the orgy-filled mansion, she starts hallucinating just as a man begins flirting with her, and spots Tony Chessani (Vinicius Machado), Osip Agronov (Timothy V. Murphy), Jacob McCandless (Jon Lindstrom), Attorney General Richard Geldof (C. S. Lee), and Vinci police chief Holloway (Afemo Omilami).

+During this, Woodrugh inspects the area and catches Osip and McCandless in a back room discussing a partnership, with McCandless praising Osip for his involvement in the rail project.
 After they leave, Woodrugh enters the office and retrieves some documents.

-As she is led through the mansion witnessing the orgy, Bezzerides hallucinates a man taunting her from a childhood memory.
-The effects prompt her to vomit the drugs in a bathroom.
-As she recovers, she finally discovers Vera (Miranda Rae Mayo) in the party.
-Men start grabbing Bezzerides so she stabs them, being forced to kill a guard as they escape the mansion.
-The rendezvous with Woodrugh just as more guards are deployed to catch them.
-Velcoro arrives in the car and they leave as they are shot by some guards.
-While Velcoro drives, Woodrugh tells him the documents point to a bigger conspiracy in the rail project.
+As she is led through the mansion witnessing the orgy, Bezzerides hallucinates a childhood memory of an older man complimenting and taunting her.
+Running to the bathroom, she vomits up the drugs in a panic.
+As she recovers, she discovers a heavily inebriated Vera (Miranda Rae Mayo) slumped in the bathroom corner, and resolves to escape with Vera from the mansion.

+As patrons and security guards attempt to grab Bezzerides, she stabs them, which leads to the death of one of the guards.
+They rendezvous with Woodrugh just as more guards are deployed to catch them.
+Running through the woods, Velcoro arrives in the car, and the group leaves together as guards shoot at them.
+While Velcoro drives, Woodrugh tells them that the recovered documents point to a bigger conspiracy in the rail project.